 3. A way to see and compare the best deals

 Who doesn’t love a great deal?
 Shopping online gives customers the ability to see all the available store offers and promotions in one place.
 An e-shopper can even compare deals between stores with the click of a button.
-This was not previously possible for customers of your traditional brick and mortar stores.
+This was not previously possible for customers of your traditional brick-and-mortar stores.

 But with an indoor navigation platform like Mapsted, shoppers now have the ability to browse a highly personalized feed right on their smartphones while in the store.
 Using location and behavior-based triggers, shoppers can receive the latest store events, deals, and new features exactly when they need them.
-Using an indoor navigation platform will ensure shoppers receive the best possible customer experience, that will keep them coming back for more.
+Using an indoor navigation platform will ensure shoppers receive the best possible customer experience, which will keep them coming back for more.

 Not all indoor navigation platforms can satisfy these customer needs.
 Mapsted is the only all-in-one platform that provides seamless indoor navigation, hyperlocal intelligent marketing, and real-time analytics.

 Integrate Mapsted’s next-generation indoor location-based solutions into your app, and give your customers what they want.
 What they really want.